17 Intriguing App Usage Statistics That Will Blow You Away in 2022

 While on the topic of money, let’s see what else info can app revenue statistics offer.

-The total amount of mobile app incomes for 2018 was 365.2 billion U.S. dollars.
+The total amount of mobile app income for 2018 was 365.2 billion U.S. dollars.
 This is 28% more than the year before.

 Moreover, it’s estimated that from 2018–2023 the incomes will increase by 570 billion U.S. dollars or more than 156%!

 As you can see, apps are becoming more and more popular and completely overtaking web browsing.
-So, find out more about mobile apps usage in the following section.
+So, find out more about mobile app usage in the following section.

 App Usage Statistics 2022

 People are downloading apps all the time, and the number of downloads is continually increasing.